 Did you ever get your broken iPhone display replaced cheaply from an untrusted, non-reputed, or unauthorized service center?
 If yes, they may have used a low-quality display that is not too bright.

 In this situation, you can get a better screen by taking your phone to an Apple-authorized repair shop or at least one that is reputed and has good reviews.
 Talk to your friends about this or look for a local repair shop with good reviews.

 3. Is an app lowering the screen brightness?

 Are you using a video, photo, or game app that manually lowers the screen brightness when you are inside it?
 If yes, take a minute to explore the app’s settings and make sure to turn off any screen brightness or customization options.

 Didn’t solve the issue?
 Read along.

-7 Ways to stop iPhone screen from dimming
+7 Ways to stop iPhone dims automatically

 - Increase the brightness and turn off auto-brightness

-- Turn off Reduce White Point
+- Turn off Reduce White Point on iPhone

 - Disable screen zoom